Smoke alarms buying guide: Types, features, and installation tips

 Replace 9V batteries every year or sooner if an alarm is chirping.
 Set an annual diary reminder and/or choose a date you’ll remember, such as the end of daylight savings.
 Consider upgrading to smoke alarms with a built-in 10-year lithium-ion battery or, better still, a hard-wired set of interconnected alarms.

-Replace all smoke alarms after 10 years.
+Replace all smoke alarms within 10 years.
 Over time, all types of smoke alarms have an increased risk of malfunction due to a build-up of dust and insects or from corrosion of the electrical circuitry.
-Check the use by date or date of manufacture and replace after 10 years.
+Check the use by date or date of manufacture and replace within 10 years – sooner if the unit indicates the battery is running low.

 In addition to having enough of the right type of smoke alarms installed and maintained: